 It’s not recorded who invented the biscuit version.
 There is a Peek Freans advertisement which may date from 1905.
 An advertisement which appeared in the Kansas City Times in 1907 declared “The Teddy Bear Biscuit has been a popular article from the very start.
 It is the latest product of Loose-Wiles and is a delight to the children.
 Per box 5c; 6 boxes 25c.”
 Loose-Wiles was a Kansas City company that operates today as the Sunshine Biscuit Company.

 The appearance of the Teddy Bear Biscuit has remained remarkably consistent over the years.
 The advertisement at left, from 1913, shows that Arnott’s copied the Peek Frean’s design almost exactly, as did the Melbourne biscuit company Guest’s.
 Perhaps there was a licensing arrangement allowing various biscuit companies to use the design.
 It’s also not clear whether the Teddy Bear disappeared from the Arnott’s range at some point, while the biscuit continued to be one of Guest’s most popular products.
 The point became moot, however, when Guest’s merged with Arnott’s in 1962.

-The classic biscuit itself is rather plain, although it surprisingly featured among the top ten favourites in a poll conducted by the Northern Territory News in 2019 (it came it at No. 7).
-There is a chocolate coated version, originally introduced by Guest’s.
+The classic biscuit itself is rather plain, although it surprisingly featured among the top ten favourites in a poll conducted by the Northern Territory News in 2019 (it came in at No. 7).
+There is a chocolate-coated version, originally introduced by Guest’s.